 • Create ambient soundscapes in real-time for games or meditation.

-• Blend human vocals with AI-generated orchestration.
+• Harmonize human vocals with AI-generated orchestration.

 Artists use tools like Amper, Aiva, and Endlesss to blend organic creativity with algorithmic precision.